-- Having (other) examinations. - Having other coursework to do. - Not having access to a computer. - Failure or loss of a computer or electronic files students should make adequate and regular back-ups of their work. - Misreading timetables, deadlines or guidelines for assignments. - Not being able to find any books/papers/sources on the subject. - Poor time management. - Being on holiday. - Other events that could be reasonably have been expected or planned. - Exam stress or panic not diagnosed as illness. - Sporting commitments. - Disrupted travel plans (except where extreme weather conditions, or similar circumstance outside the student's control, prevented travel and this can be evidenced).
+- Having (other) examinations. - Having other coursework to do. - Not having access to a computer. - Failure or loss of a computer or electronic files students should make adequate and regular back-ups of their work. - Misreading timetables, deadlines or guidelines for assignments. - Not being able to find any books/papers/sources on the subject. - Poor time management. - Being on holiday. - Other events that could be reasonably have been expected or planned. - Exam stress or panic not diagnosed as illness. - Sporting commitments (unless representing the University at a sporting event). - Disrupted travel plans (except where extreme weather conditions, or similar circumstance outside the student's control, prevented travel and this can be evidenced).